ttscoff/fish_files/README.md

 - `cat`: Use bat instead of cat unless it\'s a Markdown file, then use mdless
 - `cbp`: ClipBoard Preview
 - `cdd`: Choose cd dir from menu (fzf)
+- `cdr`: cd to a recently visited directory
 - `cdt`: Change dir based on TagFiler tags
 - `chrome`: Open Google Chrome with optional file (completion available)
 - `cl`: copy output of last command to clipboard